Copyright © 2016

 "A fight with words lad.
 Do you know the old game of cat and mouse?"

-"Oh yes Mister Sharpe.
+"Oh yes Mister Grey.
 We played it all the time in Limehouse."

 "Good this is the fight you have to play now.
 Tell them nothing but lies and see if they can find them.
 Were you any good at the game Lad?"

-"I won more than I lost Mister Sharpe."
+"I won more than I lost Mister Grey."

 "Good.
 Just play these toffs the same way.
 They rely on their rank to win.
 You just have to use your wits and mislead them a bit.
 Ok looks as though they have sent the one that got the short straw.
 Ready all your guns lad.
 We have boarders approaching."

-Thomas smiled as he heard the laughter in Mister Sharpe's voice.
+Thomas smiled as he heard the laughter in Mister Grey's voice.

 The new Colonel arrived to stand in front of Thomas.
 He was a tall man with a very severe look on his thin face.
 He had a long high bridged nose and seemed to be looking down it at Thomas.